raphgm/-eShopOnWeb/README.md

 We have some great contributions from the community, and while these aren't maintained by Microsoft we still want to highlight them.

 [eShopOnWeb VB.NET](https://github.com/VBAndCs/eShopOnWeb_VB.NET) by Mohammad Hamdy Ghanem

+[FShopOnWeb](https://github.com/NitroDevs/FShopOnWeb) An F# take on eShopOnWeb by Sean G. Wright and Kyle McMaster